Critics' Choice Super Award for Best Actress in a Horror Series

 The Critics' Choice Super Award for Best Actress in a Horror Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best performance by an actress in a horror television series or TV Movie.

 This award was first presented in 2021 to Jurnee Smollett for her role as Letitia "Leti" Lewis on Lovecraft Country.
 The most nominated actress in this category is Katja Herbers with four nominations.

-The current recipient of the award is Jodie Foster for her role as Chief Liz Danvers in True Detective: Night Country.
+The current recipient of the award is Kate O'Flynn for her role as Patricia Moyer in Widow's Bay.